 In parallel with the tax incentives already mentioned, Laws No 27/2014 and 28/2014, both of 23 September 2014, have created tax incentives for the petroleum and mining industries, respectively, providing access to a system of exemption from customs duties on imports of equipment for exploration and exploitation, provided this equipment is not produced in Mozambique, for a period of five financial years.

-Additionally, the Mozambican Tax Benefits Law also establishes several tax benefits, (i) tax credit for investment, (ii) increase of deductible costs and (iii) technology tax benefit, that are appealing for investors
+Additionally, the Mozambican Tax Benefits Law also establishes several tax benefits – such as (i) tax credit for investment, (ii) increase of deductible costs and (iii) technology tax benefit – that are appealing for investors

 Any situation of excessive indebtedness towards a non-resident related party may generate non-deductible interest in the proportion above which such excessive indebtedness is deemed to arise.

 Interest in those conditions will be excessive whenever the amounts lent by related non-resident entities exceed more than twice the value of a resident borrower’s equity.